Plan your visit:

 Yes, we encourage visitors to take photos and post on social media using the hashtags #NoSpectators and #CincinnatiArtMuseum.
 Tripods and selfie sticks are not allowed.
 Professional photography must be pre-arranged with the museum’s Marketing Department.
 For more information, please email [email protected]

 Can I touch the artwork?

 Visitors may touch some of the artwork featured in the No Spectators: The Art of Burning Man exhibition.
 Look for “Please Touch” signage located next to the appropriate artwork.
 The works in the rest of the Cincinnati Art Museum collection cannot be touched.

 Yes and No. This exhibition can be best experienced with a self-guided tour.
 We are not offering public tours of special exhibition No Spectators: The Art of Burning Man, however, we do offer public tours of the museum’s permanent collection Tuesday–Sunday at 1 p.m.
 On occasion, regional ‘burners’ will act as docents, giving unique tours from their personal perspective.
 Dates and times to be announced.

 Will there actually be fire?

 Burning Man without a fire is just ‘Man’.
 Out on the playa, both the Man and the Temple are burned on separate nights.
 The Man burn is a festive event while the Temple burn is solemn and spiritual, giving participants the opportunity to grieve and remember lost ones.
 Flames are not allowed inside the museum or on museum grounds, however, a Temple will be constructed outdoors that will be burned off-site.

 Will there be any events/special programs associated with the No Spectators exhibition?

 In a word: plenty!
-Here are some of the upcoming events, but please check our online calendar for additional events and programs.
+Please check our online calendar for upcoming events and programs.

 Is this a family-friendly exhibition?